Pedestal Cope – Assuming Human “Plot Armor”

 There may be worthy successors, but we shouldn’t rush to the first thing that seems “super smart” and assume that that thing is sentient, or that it would bloom complexity and value and beauty into the world as nature has done (Toby Ord and others who have been on the podcast echo the same sentiment).

 The stakes are too high to say “all successors are worthy,” and we need to make sure we protect the great flame of life itself (which Bengio reveres, and rightfully sees humanity as simply part of) from a superintelligence that might extinguish it and never replace the sentient splendor and richness of potentia that biological life took so long to build.
-We need also to study what worthiness is before we presume AGI has it.
+We also need to study what worthiness is before we presume AGI has it.
 He asks us to be sure that the flame isn’t extinguished – so that we might allow it to blaze beautifully into forms and beings unknown (as man was unknown to the nematode or sea snail).

 If we followed Bengio’s level-headed thinking here, we would: